-Negotiating your Severance Package.
+Negotiating your Severance Package

 Your severance package should include the value of medical benefits and bonuses if they were part of your employment contract.
 Discrimination, harassment, bullying or unfair treatment during your employment term, which also includes how you were treated during the termination, could qualify you for extra compensation.

 So don’t linger too long after a layoff to lick your wounds.
 A job loss can be an opportunity to begin something fresh.
-And it all begins with how well you do at negotiating your severance package.
+And it all begins with how well you do at negotiating your severance package